mvrdevelopment/spec/mvr-spec.md

 ```

 ## The Idea of MVR-exchange Communication
 The MVR exchange protocol should define an online or "on the wire" protocol to exchange MVR files in a network environment.
 Technically it should replace the USB-stick or file-saving process for an easier update of MVR changes within a working group.
-There are two basic user-stories to look at to define the goal of MVR exchange:
+There are two basic use-cases to look at to define the goal of MVR exchange:

 ### Small Setup
-One Programmer/Operator using a lighting desk, one or two visualizer and a planning software.
+One Programmer/Operator using a lighting desk, one or two visualizers and an appropriate planning software.
 Most likely all computers running the different applications are connected via a switch and are within reach.
 It would be no problem to use a USB-Stick to exchange files.
 But it would simplify the workflow by using MVR-exchange protocol because all machines are located and connected “automatically” and the exported files will be shared with all applications.
 The user still needs to change keyboard & mouse to control each application individually but that is a known “workflow limitation” as it applies for using the different applications anyway.

 #### Advantages of this workflow
 - No need to plug in a USB stick several times.
 - No need to manually copy the files into the correct folder on different computers.

 #### Add on
 If an external person such as a planner or logistic person joins the network, they can instantly exchange the latest MVR files.
-Following the logic, the system of MVR-exchange can grow and be expanded.
+Following the logic, the system of MVR-exchange can grow and be expanded dynamically.

 ### Large Setup
 Multiple consoles each with a visualizer station, a tracking system, a planner, some media server in a rack and a lighting designer sharing a (pre-) programming room.
 All applications running on different computers are connected via network.
 One operator per station working locally with the visualizer while all other stations are manned by specialists.